Defining rule conditions

 • The filesystem where this cache directory resides must be:

-• Writeable by the user running the agent
+• Writeable by the person running the agent

 • Have at least 5MB of free space